Mesothelioma / Diagnosing Mesothelioma

 Following imaging tests, blood tests are next in line when diagnosing mesothelioma.
 The most common blood tests doctors use to diagnose mesothelioma are listed below.

 - Cancer Antigen (CA 125) Cancer antigen 125 is a protein biomarker found in large concentrations of cancer cells.
 The CA 125 test measures how much protein is present in a patient’s blood, but it is not specific to mesothelioma and can be elevated in other tumor types.
-When factored in with stage and tumor location, a change in CA 125 levels can help determine a patient’s mesothelioma diagnosis and anticipate their response to systemic chemotherapy.
+When factored in with stage and tumor location, a change in CA 125 levels can help determine a person’s mesothelioma diagnosis and anticipate their response to systemic chemotherapy.

 - MesoMark® Gaining FDA approval in 2007, MesoMark® was the first blood test to aid in mesothelioma diagnosis or monitoring.
 MesoMark® works by measuring levels of soluble mesothelin-related proteins released by diseased cells, allowing doctors to assess the severity of mesothelioma present in the body.
 However, because sarcomatoid mesothelioma does not release these proteins, MesoMark® is unable to assist in the diagnosis or monitoring of this mesothelioma cell type and should be used in concurrence with other tests to ensure an accurate diagnosis.

-Needle Biopsies
+Needle Biopsies Role In Diagnosis

-- Pleural Biopsy The most common needle biopsy, doctors perform pleural biopsies on patients experiencing fluid buildup between their lungs and chest (pleural effusion).
+- Pleural Biopsy: The most common needle biopsy, doctors perform pleural biopsies on patients experiencing fluid buildup between their lungs and chest (pleural effusion).
 An anesthetic is first injected to numb the area.
 Then, the doctor inserts a needle to collect a sample of the pleural fluid and tissue to check for the presence and extent of mesothelioma.
 The procedure usually lasts about 30 minutes to an hour.

-- Thoracentesis Also similar to a pleural biopsy, thoracentesis involves the draining of fluid in the pleural cavity.
+- Thoracentesis: Also similar to a pleural biopsy, thoracentesis involves the draining of fluid in the pleural cavity.
 It is done for diagnostic purposes and to reduce patient pain and discomfort.
 The procedure is fast, usually around 15 minutes in total, depending on the amount of fluid removed.

-- Paracentesis Similar to a pleural biopsy, during paracentesis, a doctor inserts a needle into the patient’s peritoneal cavity to retrieve a sample of the ascitic fluid buildup in the abdomen.
+- Paracentesis: Similar to a pleural biopsy, during paracentesis, a doctor inserts a needle into the patient’s peritoneal cavity to retrieve a sample of the ascitic fluid buildup in the abdomen.
 This procedure allows doctors to test for the presence of mesothelioma, as well as relieve patient discomfort.
 Depending on the level of fluid buildup, this procedure usually takes about 30 minutes.

-- Pericardiocentesis For patients experiencing fluid buildup around the heart sac (pericardial effusion), a pericardiocentesis procedure may be done to drain the fluid and prevent future buildup.
+- Pericardiocentesis: For patients experiencing fluid buildup around the heart sac (pericardial effusion), a pericardiocentesis procedure may be done to drain the fluid and prevent future buildup.
 Like other needle biopsies, pericardiocentesis can be helpful in the diagnostic process as well as alleviating patient pain.
 The procedure usually takes between 20 minutes to an hour.

 Camera-Assisted Biopsies